 SUNY Legal Fellowship (Only for JD Students)

-All SUNY graduates that enroll at Albany Law School are guaranteed a scholarship through our SUNY Legal Fellowship.
-For students entering in 2021, the guaranteed minimum scholarship award is $20,000 per academic year.
+For students entering in 2023, the guaranteed minimum scholarship award is $20,000 per academic year.
 This award is guaranteed for up to three years of study at Albany Law School and is automatically renewed as long as the student remains in good standing.

 Every applicant is automatically considered for all available merit-based scholarship awards at the time of their acceptance.
 Any SUNY graduate that qualifies for a larger merit award will receive that award in place of the SUNY Legal Fellowship.

 Fellowships (Only for JD Students)

 There are numerous fellowships available to students with a variety of stipend levels and time commitments.

 - The President’s International Law Fellowship - stipend and an automatic international placement

 - The Edgar and Margaret Sandman Fellowship - awarded to a second-year student who, with a stipend, spends a full year at the Government Law Center conducting research which culminates in the authorship of a major study and development of a statewide forum.

 The Helen T. Wilkinson Memorial Student Assistance Fund/Student Emergency Fund (For Any Student)

 Please read the following Student Emergency Fund Guidelines (effective 1-20-2022) prior to applying for emergency funds